Kamloops: The assembly was encouraged when a young sister, daughter of a couple in the assembly, was baptized on April 3.

 San Luis Rio Colorado: Please pray for Dan and Joan Harvey, and their five children as they seek to build up this new work.

-Santa Rita: David R. Alves and David Alves Jr. had an afternoon meeting here with this assembly, formed as a result of the efforts of a Guatemalan brother.
+Santa Rita: An afternoon meeting was held here with this assembly, formed as a result of the efforts of a Guatemalan brother.
 Though also in the state of Campeche, this small village is a four hour drive from Ciudad del Carmen.

 Santiago: J. Dyck is making excellent progress on the construction of the hall here.
 Help from brethren from the north has been appreciated.